FrancoStino/commit-pieces-ai/README.md

 -   Custom Commit Prompt: The prompt that will be used to generate the commit message.

--   Custom URL: URL to connect to a remote Pieces OS instance.
-Please read the [documentation](https://docs.pieces.app/product-highlights-and-benefits/connecting-to-a-remote-pieces-os-instance) to ensure you need to use this.
-You need to configure this setting inside the [Pieces for VS Code](https://marketplace.visualstudio.com/items?itemName=MeshIntelligentTechnologiesInc.pieces-vscode) extension
+-   Use Description: It allows you to enable or disable the use of commit description.

 ## Known Issues